-RIO GRANDE - The Herald’s website has transitioned to subscription-only access to news content, urging readers to join the cause and support local journalism.
+RIO GRANDE - The Herald’s website has transitioned to subscription-only access to certain areas of content (e.g., news), urging readers to join the cause and support local journalism.

-As of Sept 1, 2021, Herald website users must have a subscription and be logged into their Herald user account to access news content.
+As of Sept 1, 2021, Herald website users must have a subscription and be logged into their Herald user account to have unlimited access to all restricted content areas.
 The price for a digital subscription is $50/year – less than $1/week.

-As it has been, the Herald's print edition is available free at locations throughout Cape May County each Wednesday; though, we are now seeking a nominal ($1) payment at select locations - e.g., Wawa and Acme stores.
+As it has been, the Herald's print edition is available free at locations throughout Cape May County each Wednesday; though, we are now seeking a nominal ($1) payment at select locations - e.g., Wawa stores, Acme stores and the Herald building.

 We are also inviting local businesses (e.g., restaurants and residential communities) to support the Herald’s journalism with bulk local delivery subscriptions – at $10 for 25 copies (less than 50 cents per copy) – as a service to their patrons/residents, perhaps inviting donations to support that service.